-The Planning Board finds that, while all of the density and unit types proposed in the Willowbrook development are permitted by right in the R-S Zone, and within the acceptable ranges of density allowed in the Zoning Ordinance for the R-S Zone, and are in conformance with master plan land use recommendation, higher numbers of single-family attached units can significantly change the compatible character of the general neighborhood.
-While the applicant did not specify the lot sizes for the subject development, the Planning Board finds the only way to acquire 313 additional units is by significantly reducing prior approved lot sizes.
+Staff believes that, while all of the density and unit types proposed in the Willowbrook development are permitted by right in the R-S Zone, are within the acceptable ranges of density allowed in the Zoning Ordinance for the R-S Zone and are in conformance with master plan land use recommendation, it should be noted that higher numbers of single-family attached units can significantly change the compatible character of the general neighborhood.
+While the applicant did not specify the lot sizes for the subject development, staff believes the only way to acquire 313 additional units is by significantly reducing prior approved lot sizes.
 As such, the development may not be compatible to adjacent and surrounding established developments.
-Therefore, at the time of the CDP application, the development proposal should be carefully reviewed and attention should be given to the design of the project to make sure the site provides various lot sizes, house types, and architectural designs that are compatible with surrounding land uses in order to verify if additional 313 units as requested can be achieved.
+It is therefore recommended at the time of the CDP application, the development proposal be carefully reviewed and attention should be given to the design of the project to make sure the site provides various lot sizes, house types, and architectural design that is compatible with surrounding land uses in order to verify if additional 313 units as requested can be achieved.

-At this time, the Planning Board finds that the subject site has extensive network of streams and wetlands that will be retained and provide natural buffering to adjacent residential development.
+At this time, staff finds that the subject site has extensive network of streams and wetlands that will be retained and provide natural buffering to adjacent residential development.
 The proposed development will preserve and enhance environmentally sensitive areas by careful placement of development envelopes within the overall project while providing water quality benefits for the sensitive Collington Branch subwatershed and provide extensive green space for the future residents of the Willowbrook development as well as adjacent existing neighbors.
 In doing so, it demonstrates compatibility between the land use proposed with surrounding land uses, and promote the health, safety and welfare of the residents of Prince George's County.
 The preservation of these areas will be carefully reviewed with subsequent approval when the design and layout become more refined.